Darshikartisto/Text_To_SQL/README.md

 While I have the ML model ready, its performance is limited by the available GPU resources.
 I then explored other pre-trained models on Hugging Face, but their accuracy matched that of my half-trained model, making them unhelpful.
 I also discovered the **pandas-nql** library, which is promising but requires a ChatGPT key.
 I believe that with access to a proper GPU, I can complete the remaining work to achieve better accuracy.

 ## **Model Used**
 For the backend, I utilized **Flask** to create a REST API, connecting it to my SQL database where my files are stored.
 I used **Postman** to test the functionality of my API.
-My approach effectively searches through the database, and the 92% Rouge score machine learning model is included in this repository under the name `fine_fine_tuned_model.ipynb`, along with the Flask app in `app.py`.
+My approach effectively searches through the database, and the 92% Rouge score machine learning model is included in this repository under the name `fine_tuned_model.ipynb`, along with the Flask app in `app.py`.

 ## My Biggest Challenge